 - An order describes some logical unit in appuser interaction.
 An order might be:

 - created

 - checked for its status

 - retrieved

 - canceled.

-- A recipe describes an "ideal model" of some coffee beverage type, i.e., its customer properties.
-A recipe is an immutable entity for us, which means we could only read it.
+- A recipe describes an "ideal model" of a coffee beverage type, i.e., its customer properties.
+A recipe is an immutable entity that can only be read

 - A coffee-machine is a model of a real-world device.
 We must be able to retrieve the coffee machine's geographical location and the options it supports from this model (which will be discussed below).